SQLite vs Supabase for Solo Developers

 Offline support.
 SQLite works offline because it's a local file.
 Perfect for mobile apps, desktop apps, and tools that need to function without internet.
 Supabase requires network connectivity.
 If offline capability matters, SQLite is the only choice.

 Cost.
 SQLite is free, always.
-Public domain, no licensing, no hosting fees (it runs inside your application).
-Supabase is free up to their tier limits, then $25/month.
+Its source code is in the public domain with no licensing and no hosting fees because it runs inside your application.
+Supabase is free up to the tier limits, then $25/month for Pro, with the next jump being $599/month for the Team plan.
 For solo developers on extremely tight budgets, SQLite's zero cost is hard to beat.

 When to Choose SQLite